 So, let’s say your film has a minimum budget of $800,000, and a maximum of $1.5 million.
-And let’s say each investor you find will invest $100,000.
-Thus, you need eight investors to sign a PPM and invest before you are allowed to touch the money.
-If you don’t hit $800,000, the money goes back to the investors.
+And let’s say each investor will invest $100,000.
+Thus, you need 8 investors to sign a PPM and invest before you are allowed to touch the money.
+If you don’t hit $800k, the money gets returned to the investors.

-As an aside, there may also be a completion bond in play, which is a fancy phrase for an insurance policy that ensures you will finish the movie (including ugly legal mechanisms to ensure completion).
-That’s beyond the scope of this article.
+There may also be a completion bond in play, aka an insurance policy that ensures you will finish your movie, including all sorts of ugly legal mechanisms to ensure it gets done, one way or another.
+The contents of a completion bond are beyond the scope of this article.

-Let’s assume you successfully raised the money for your film, and your PPM documentation is legally compliant with all applicable state and federal laws.
-Rock-n-Roll.
+Let’s assume you successfully raised the money, and your PPM documentation is compliant with all applicable state and federal laws.

-Step 1 – Investor get paid back + a Premium.
+Step 1 – Investor gets paid back, plus a Premium

 The first step of the equity waterfall, is a basic principle.

 They also get what you want to call “interest,” but what is typically called a “premium” on their investment.